: "Uhh... There are talking animals. And they do things animals don't normally do. And they all make this face." *holds up picture of guy smirking*

 - While the gang don't use the face for the poster of Recess: School's Out, they do use it for the video and DVD cover.

-- All the characters (except Wayne the werewolf, bless him) do this face for the poster of Hotel Transylvania.
+- Dracula does this face for the poster of Hotel Transylvania.

 - Term is directly used in a storyboard for the Regular Show episode "Cruisin'"

 - Explicitly avoided in John Kricfalusi's cartoons—he hates this expression so much that he forbids any of his artists from ever drawing it—and that includes any expression that even remotely resembles it, including non-cocky smirks or eyebrows raised out of curiosity.
-The Renand Stimpy Show does make use of the Fascinating Eyebrow, though, usually when Ren is feeling smug.
+The Renand Stimpy Show does make use of the Fascinating Eyebrow, though, usually when Ren is feeling smug or slightly annoyed.

 - A drawing tutorial in Lackadaisy calls this "the Smarm Brow" and lists it among "things to unlearn".
 The character making this face gets smacked so hard his eyebrows pop off.